 Build A Great Employee Community Together

-The Human Resources Division is responsible for the recruitment and selection process for all positions within the City of Redwood City.
+The Human Resources Department is responsible for the recruitment and selection process for all positions within the City of Redwood City.
 The City currently employs over 500 people in full-time and part time positions.

 Register on CalOpps